 Hi!
 I'm Diana, and I lost 100 pounds in 11 months.
-It's very common question for me to get “how did you lose the weight?” or “how did you do it under a year?”.
-Though I have plastered my tips and progress on social media like Instagram, I decided to write up a post explaining what exactly I did…and am still doing.
+It's very common for people to ask “how did you lose the weight?” or “how did you do it in under a year?”

+Though I have plastered my tips and progress on social media like Instagram, I decided to write up a post explaining what exactly I did to lose 100 pounds…and am still doing.

-- I joined a gym right after my half marathon and have now been incorporating weight lifting in to my workouts which I know has made a huge change in my body.
+- Right after my half marathon I joined a gym and have now been incorporating weight lifting into my workouts which I know has made a huge change in my body.

-- I try and burn now between 500-1000 calories a workout.
+- I now try to burn between 500-1000 calories a workout.

 I get asked a lot how I can do so much.
 Well, my body just craves an intense workout.
 I love to run and running burns lots of calories.
 I need to keep pushing myself and anything below that wouldn't be.

 Wow, is anyone else inspired?
 Thanks for sharing, Diana!
 Another great way to track your fitness and weight-loss goals is with M5 Fitness, which we've used and loved.
 Check it out.
 Happy Fitness Month everyone!

-And don't forget, if you don't save at LEAST what you paid for the program, I'll refund every dime.
+And don't forget, if you don't save at LEAST what you paid for the program, we'll refund every dime.
 You've got nothing to lose!
 Use the code FCFBLOG to get an extra 10% off.